Klimentina2709/Klimentina2709/README.md

 <h2 id="about-me">🙋‍♀️ About Me</h2>

 A Front-End Developer focused on building responsive, user-centered web applications.
 A recent graduate of Brainster’s Front-End Academy, I’m skilled in HTML, CSS, JavaScript, TypeScript, React, Next.js, and Tailwind CSS, with experience in seamless API integrations and mobile-first development.
+Since graduating, I have continued to expand my skill set into back-end development, focusing on PHP and MySQL, while exploring GraphQL to build a comprehensive full-stack skill set.
 Adept at applying UX/UI principles to create clean, intuitive interfaces, I’m passionate about continuous learning and contributing to projects that deliver optimized performance and seamless user experiences.

 👉🏻 **Front-End Development**: Building responsive, user-friendly websites with technologies like: